 As the BCA classifies the Hunter region as climate zone ‘5 & 6 and it is important that condensation is managed correctly to avoid expensive rectification work.
 Enviroseal ProctorWrap and HardieWrap (stocked by NHS) are both highly vapour permeable and

-On the 1st of May 2019, the National Construction Code will introduce a new section titled ‘Condensation Management’ which includes an important change to the selection of wall wrap.
+On the 1st of May 2019, the National Construction Code introduced a new section titled ‘Condensation Management’ which includes an important change to the selection of wall wrap.

-The change will effect all Building Permits approved after the 1st of May 2019.
+The change affects all Building Permits approved after the 1st of May 2019.
 All Building Permits approved using NCC2016 will not be affected by this change, and may use the wall wrap included in the original specification.

-The NCC changes to Volume 1 Part F6.2 and Volume 2 Part 18.104.22.168 will state that if a wall wrap is installed onto an external wall frame in BCA Climate Zone 6, 7 & 8, it is required to be vapour permeable.
+The NCC changes to Volume 1 Part F6.2 and Volume 2 Part 220.127.116.11 now state that if a wall wrap is installed onto an external wall frame in BCA Climate Zone 6, 7 & 8, it is required to be vapour permeable.
 This change is mandatory for brick veneer and lightweight clad construction.